-JeffersonCountywill encourage the provision of housing for all groups including transitional housing; low-income individual with children who may be in danger of becoming homeless; special needs person needing supportive housing.
+JeffersonCountywill encourae throiionof housinfor all groups including transitional housing; low-income individual with children who may be in danger of becoming homeless; special needs person needing supportive housing.

-Planning for unmet needs has occurred in all of the impacted areas to include all citizens regardless of racial, ethnic, or gender with an emphasis being placed on serving lower income persons.
+Panningor unmet needs has occurred in all of thimpacted areas to include all citizens regardless ofacial, ethnic, ogender with an emphasis being placed on serving lower income persons.